 Doubling your performance

-We recently underwent a major infrastructure upgrade to our cloud in Zurich and we’ll be rolling out similar upgrades across all our locations through the rest of 2015.
+We recently underwent a major infrastructure upgrade to our cloud in Zurich.
+And we’ll be rolling out similar upgrades across all our locations through the rest of 2015.
 One of the key elements to that upgrade was moving away from AMD based processors to Intel ones.
-As CEO I wanted to take this opportunity to write to let you know why we made that change, how you can take advantage of it and finally some of the really great things it means for our cloud going forward.
+As CEO I wanted to take this opportunity to write to let you know why we made that change.
+Also some of the really great things it does for our cloud and how you can take advantage of them.

-Make sure you have your CPU set to ‘HOST CPU’ to benefit from native Intel instruction set exposure which can seriously boost certain workloads (like encryption and media encoding).
+Make sure you have your CPU set to ‘HOST CPU’ to benefit from native Intel instruction.
+Also, set exposure which can seriously boost certain workloads (like encryption and media encoding).
 Read about how to tune your cloud server CPU settings for maximum performance.

 Why we switched to Intel

 We are always looking for ways to give customers better value.
-We look at value for our customers in two ways, firstly it’s the product fit, in other words what features we have and do they allow you to achieve your aims from your cloud infrastructure.
-The second aspect of value is the price/performance point that we offer and it is this that we’ll look into in a little more detail in this blog post.
+We look at value for our customers in two ways.
+Firstly, it’s what features we have and do they allow you to achieve your aims from your cloud infrastructure.
+The second aspect of value is the price/performance point that we offer.
+This is what we’ll look into in a little more detail in this blog post.

 Same Price, Twice the Performance